 The best to you.

-TNT records was started in the late 70’s by Mike Trombley, a caller from St. Albon’s, Vermont.
+TNT records was started in the late 70’s by Mike Trombly, a caller from St. Alban’s, Vermont.
 Mike was probably the first square and round dance record producer to use a synthesizer as the source of music.
 One could say Mike is a pioneer because the synthesizer plays a big role in most of the square and round dance music recorded today.